wehlutyk/thesis/content/3-gistr-4-results.md

 ![Example lineages for all the branches of tree #4 from Experiment 3.
 Each subplot corresponds to a different branch.
 The horizontal axis is the depth in the branch, and the vertical axis is the index of each word in its utterance.
-A grey line represents a word lineage along the branch, and the darkness of the line corresponds to that word's frequency (darker lines represent more frequent words).
+A grey line represents a word lineage along the branch, and the darkness of the line corresponds to the length of the path between insertion (or branch start) and deletion (or branch end);
+darker lines thus represent words that lasted longer across transformations (however, since branches are not infinite as we necessarily stop the lineage, the darkness is less reliable for words that appeared towards the end of the branches).
 At each depth, the darker background band indicates what the subject sees, and the lighter band indicates the transformation that the subject made.
 Inside lighter bands:
 red dots are word deletions, green dots are word insertions, blue dots are word replacements, and exchanges can be seen when bundles of lines cross each other.